 You have chosen to send your child to Topeka Collegiate because you believe in their potential and in the high quality of education we offer here.
-Beyond education in the classroom, Topeka Collegiate promotes the values we seek to instill in our students of giving back, including their time, talents, and treasure.
-To that end we offer two distinct opportunities (Annual Fund and Celebration Auction) each year for parents, family, and friends to demonstrate the gift of philanthropy to our students and to our community.
+Beyond education in the classroom, Topeka Collegiate values our independent school autonomy and agility, and we promote the support of our school community through giving back.
+To that end we offer two distinct opportunities each year for parents, family, and friends to demonstrate the gift of philanthropy to our students and to our community.